Estimated read time: 12 minutes

 A kind head collar

 The collar itself is generously padded for comfort and the single noseband is soft and comfy.
 This allows your dog to breathe freely, open her mouth and enjoy her walk.

 "The lightest of touches is needed when your dog pulls"

 When the leash is loose, your dog feels no pressure at all on her face as she walks calmly by your side.

 A million owners can’t be wrong

-If you're looking to stop your dog pulling on leash, look no further than the Canny Collar.
-You'll be in good company.
-More than a million dog owners worldwide have now discovered the simple pleasure of walking their dogs on a loose lead.
+If you're looking to stop your dog pulling on leash, you’ll be in good company.
+More than a million dog owners worldwide have now discovered the simple pleasure of walking their dogs on a loose leash.

-If you have a giant breed and are looking for a head collar especially made for large dogs, the Canny Colossus is the larger version of the Canny Collar.
+If you have a giant breed, the Canny Colossus is the larger version of the Canny Collar and is a head collar especially made for large dogs.